Have these things ready to go every night before you go to bed to ensure you are ready for the next day

 Now that I am not working, I still make sure I have everything I need for the day in my purse.

 Especially for the kids, setting out breakfast components is super helpful.
 Or, if you plan to make a hot breakfast, set out the ingredients that you need (unless they need to be refrigerated).
 It’s nice to just have everything ready to go, and as silly as it seems, it saves a ton of time.

 Same as breakfast.
+Set out the ingredients and even the utensils and cookware you need for your planned dinner.
 This especially helps when you find that you are missing an ingredient—that way you can pick it up after work or while running errands.

 7. Planner check